phillipclapham/neuroweaver/README.md

 In these pages, you’ll snag five simple rules to spark your genius, a five-step cycle to keep the fire roaring, and tricks to catch those wild, sideways wins life loves to throw.
 Whether you’re a newbie wondering why your coffee doodles feel smarter than your spreadsheets, a skeptic eyeing this with a raised brow, or a dreamer itching to turn “what if” into “hell yeah,” this lab’s for you.
 We’ll tinker with sharper focus, luckier breaks—even team up with AI for some next-level play.

 No finish line, no pressure—just pure, mad-scientist joy.
 You’ll mess up, laugh, tweak, and stumble into breakthroughs wearing a fake mustache.
 Because here’s the kicker: your genius isn’t hiding in some textbook—it’s in the sparks you strike when you play.
 So grab your lab coat (or a napkin or a towel will do!), and let’s get sparking.
-The Neuroweaver Lab’s open—time to make some magic! 💫
+The Neuroweaver Mind Lab’s open—time to make some magic! 💫

 ---